 Principled, determined, and unafraid to reveal their anger, Camina Drummer and Naomi Nagata are two of the most intense characters in The Expanse.

-Naomi (Dominique Tipper) and Drummer (Cara Gee) portray the trauma and fury of being an oppressed woman living in outer space, with the spirit and candor that Ripley from the Alien series would be proud of.
+Naomi (Dominique Tipper) and Drummer (Cara Gee) portray the trauma and fury of being an oppressed woman – oppressed queer women of color, no less – living in outer space, with the spirit and candor that Ripley from the Alien series would be proud of.

 The Righteous Anger of Naomi Nagata